gershnik/wsdd-native/README.md

 <summary>Setup and usage (click to expand)</summary>
 <br>

-Homebrew package ('cask') can be installed via a custom tap.
+The Homebrew package ('cask') can be installed via a custom tap.

-To set it up
+To set it up:

 ```bash
 brew tap gershnik/repo
 ```

-Then
+Then:

 ```bash
 brew install wsddn
 ```

-This installs exactly the same thing as standalone installer would so all the usage instructions under [Standalone installer](#standalone-installer) apply as well.
+This installs exactly the same thing as the standalone installer would, so all the usage instructions under [Standalone installer](#standalone-installer) apply as well.

 </details>

-#### Macports
+#### MacPorts

 <details>

 <summary>Setup and usage (click to expand)</summary>
 <br>

-Macports package can be installed via a custom repository.
+The MacPorts package can be installed via a custom repository.

 To set the repo up: